beatrixwashere/jackalope/README.md

 all releases are in a stable state, but there are still many features or fixes yet to be added:

 **features:**
+- choose a path to load the tas from
+- linux/mac support
 - controller input support
 - collision display
 - co op support